Hannah414/Using-C-On-A-Mac/README.md

 ![Example of completed Hello World Code](https://i0.wp.com/www.developersumo.com/wp-content/uploads/2021/08/carbon-20.png?fit=804%2C588&ssl=1)

-# Congratulations!
+Congratulations!
 You have completed your first program in C!

 ## Data Types

 In C, data types are declarations for variables that determines the type and size of the data we associate with each variables.
 Every variable used in C muxt be declared before it can be used.

-We will be going over ints, chars, floats, lists, arrays, booleans, and dictionaries.
+We will be going over ints, chars, floats, lists, arrays, booleans, dictionaries, and voids.

+### int

+*int* variables are whole numbers that can have both zero, negative, or positive values.

+### char

+*char* is used to declare chratacter type variables, you can use anycharacter contained withing quotes or apostrophes

+### float

+*float* is used to hold real numbers, these numbers can be positive, negative, rational or irrational.
+You can also use *double* the same way as a float for longer, more accurate numbers.